 1940’s Italian coffee culture exists to this day, despite globalisation.

 For years, unwashed Brazilian naturals dominated the roasting scene.
 By 1990, Robusta made up 44% of imports.
 High-quality service and rapport with proprietors have always been important and helps businesses improe their reputation.
 Today, just four roasters own 75% of the total market share.

 For many Italians, the espresso conjures up memories sipping lattes on the neighbourhood piazza.
 Others are used to visiting a bar for an intense shot before work.
 This sense of place is an important part of the Italian espresso.

 Marco Arrigo, Head of Quality at Illy and proprietor of Bar Termini in Soho.

-Italy is aware of this distortion of what they perceive to be almost a national drink – and attempts have been made to reappropriate the concept.
-At one point, the Italian government appealed to the World Trade Organisation in an attempt to restrict the use of the phrase “Italian espresso”.
-There have also been several attempts in US courts to restrict the term to coffee made by Italian roasting companies.
-And the Italian Parliament now sends inspectors around the world to “certify” whether coffee produced in various locations matches Italian quality standards.
+Italy is aware of this distortion of what is seen as a national drink.
+They’ve made many attempts to reclaim it.
+The Italian government once appealed to the World Trade Organisation to restrict the phrase “Italian espresso”.
+Italian roasting companies have also tried to restrict the term in US courts.
+The Italian Parliament also sends inspectors around the world to “certify” whether certain coffees meet Italian quality standards.

-These attempts to control the concept, while understandable (just imagine how much money there is to be earned by controlling the intellectual property of an espresso!), have all failed.
-Simply, while Italy invented the first modern espresso machine, they have been found to not have enough cultural hegemony over coffee; it is a beverage that exists all over the world in many different formats.
-Or put it this way: espresso may be a crucial part of Italian culture, but an Italian heritage is not a crucial part of an espresso.
+These attempts to control the concept have failed.
+While Italy invented the first modern machine, they don’t have enough cultural hegemony over coffee.
+The beverage exists around the world in different formats.
+Espresso may be a crucial part of Italian culture, but Italian heritage isn’t a crucial part of the espresso.

 Perfect Daily Grind